vernard/vps-scripts/README.md

 Leave all `BACKUP_*` variables empty.
 The script will:
 1. Find all running Coolify services and applications
-2. Try all backup methods (MySQL, PostgreSQL, SQLite, Files)
+2. Try database backup methods (MySQL, PostgreSQL, SQLite)
 3. Skip methods that don't apply to each service

+Note: File storage is excluded from auto-discovery (too large for daily backups).
+Use `--files-only` for weekly/monthly file backups.

 **Manual configuration** (optional):